Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud1.15.png)

-By following these steps meticulously, you can thoroughly test the CRUD (Create, Read, Update, Delete) functionalities of the application and ensure its proper functioning..
+By following these steps meticulously, you can thoroughly test the CRUD (Create, Read, Update, Delete) functionalities of the application and ensure its proper functioning.

 # Task 2: Generate Unit Test Cases

 - To generate unit test cases, we need to add a new project.
-In the solution explorer, right click on the Solution.
+In the solution explorer, right-click on the Solution.

     ![](../../media/crud3.1.png)

-- Click on Add and then click on New Project.
+- Click on Add, and then click on New Project.

     ![](../../media/crud3.2.png)

-- Now search for Unit test in the search box and select the Unit Test Project (.Net Framework) and then click on Next.
+- Now search for Unit test in the search box select the Unit Test Project (.Net Framework) and then click on Next.

     ![](../../media/crud3.3.png)

-- Name the project as Usercontrollertest and then click on Create.
+- Name the project Usercontrollertest and then click on Create.

     ![](../../media/crud3.4.png)

 - Rename the UnitTest1.cs file to UserControllerTests.cs.

-- Now lets ask Github Copilot Chat to generate test cases.
+- Now let's ask Github Copilot Chat to generate test cases.
 Click on the "View" option on the top panel of Visual Studio.
 From the options, select "GitHub Copilot Chat" to open the GitHub Copilot Chat window.

     ![](../../media/crud3.5.png)